SrBlackVoid/PowerPlatform.Toolbox/README.md

 This command simplifies the process of downloading the definition files for a custom connector from a selected environment.
 Pretty straightforward.

+### Deploy-CustomConnector

+Quickly and easily deploy your custom connectors from your repositories.
+Has the option to push new ones or update existing ones, and to push them into a solution in the environment (fairly common practice to have a custom connector repository solution present).

+#### Notes and Limitations

+- Obviously, you cannot push a new custom connector into a managed solution.
+My usual method is to add the connector to the unmanaged version and export/import that into your target environment.

 ## Requirements

 - Power Platform CLI v.
 1.34 or higher (https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction)
 - Microsoft.PowerApps.Administration.PowerShell module
 - Only compatible with PowerShell 5.1 due to current internal conflicts with .NET Core (https://learn.microsoft.com/en-us/power-platform/admin/powerapps-powershell#prerequisites)

+## Notice

+While I do actively use these commands in my own work, this is still very much a work in progress, and subject to potential changes in the Power Platform CLI.